modelica/Encryption-and-Licensing/doc/SEMLA.md

 			- decryption and licensing of Libraries
 			- **packagetool**, a utility you can use to create MLCs.

-Open-source Modelica libraries, stored non encrypted, can be distributed in the MLC format.
+Open-source Modelica libraries, stored non encrypted, can also be distributed in the MLC format.

 ## LICENSING AND ENCRYPTION

 Licensing, encryption and decryption are **controlled** by the library vendor.

 The library vendor chooses if, and how, the library is

 	- encrypted/decrypted
 	- licensed
 		- through a mechanism chosen by the library vendor